|

 and George Herriman mixed their palettes to strikingly unique effect.

-Whereas many contemporary cartoonists seem content to add a few
+Whereas many contemporary cartoonists seem content to add

 panels linking together a Sunday strip, McDonnell continually